 All automotive headlights need ways to focus the light their bulbs/LED assemblies produce.
-It’s especially vital for LEDs, Chehalis Collision Center explains because unlike halogen bulbs, their light isn’t omnidirectional.
+It’s especially vital for LEDs, because, unlike halogen bulbs, their light isn’t omnidirectional.
 Without something to bend or reflect their light, they’d still be brighter than halogens, but only in one direction.

-Plus, even though LEDs are brighter, they don’t always improve visibility, Consumer Reports, and The Drive report.
+Plus, even though LEDs are brighter, they don’t always improve visibility.
 Sometimes, halogen headlights are actually the better choice.
 Because LEDs are so bright, OEMs sometimes have to ‘tone down’ the reflective mirrors.
-Otherwise, they’d broadcast a solid wall of light, Jalopnik explains.
+Otherwise, they’d broadcast a solid wall of light.

 In addition, LEDs produce more glare at short distances.
 In front of a wall, it looks like they’re giving off more light than halogens.
 But that’s not necessarily what you want in, say, a snowstorm.

 Finally, even if LED headlights throw more short-distance light, they don’t always do the same at longer distances.
-That’s the difference, Diode Dynamics explains, between lumens and lux.
+That’s the difference between lumens and lux.
 The former is about output, the latter about illumination.
 Just because an LED puts out more lumens, doesn’t mean it’ll put out more lux.

 How can you upgrade your lights?